kinbiko/databasic/notes/learning_java.md

 new Human();
 ```

 When you do not add a constructor to a class, the Java compiler adds one for you.
-The constructor that is added by the Java compiler is called a default constructor.
+The constructor that is added by the Java compiler is called a `default constructor`.
 The default constructor accepts no arguments.
 The name of the constructor of a class is the same as the class name.

 *The general syntax for a method declaration is of the form:*
 ```java